D474designs/mvp-starter/_PRESS-RELEASE.md

 ## Solution ##
   > Describe how your product elegantly solves the problem.

-  Not only can anybody play my game, it is also customizeable to improve the user-experience.
+  Not only can anybody play my game, it is also customizable to improve the user-experience.

 ## Quote from You ##
   > A quote from a spokesperson in your company.